naodhu/Note-taker/README.md

 # Note-taker
-Note Taker Express is a full-stack note-taking app built with Node.js and Express.js, allowing users to create, view, and delete notes efficiently.
+Note Taker Express is a note-taking app built with Node.js and Express.js, allowing users to create, view, and delete notes efficiently.
 The app features a dynamic front-end for easy note management, stores notes in a database for persistence, and has a clean and intuitive user interface.

 ---